Part 1: Getting Started - Your First Commands

 cp -r projects/ backup/

-mv oldname newname # Rename
+ls backup/mv - Move/Rename Filesmv oldname newname # Rename

 mv file.txt Documents/ # Move to directory

-mv file.txt ~/backup/new.txt # Move and rename
+mv file.txt ~/backup/new.txt # Move and renamecd ~/workshop-practice

 mv notes.txt important_notes.txt